ricko2001/Genealogy-scripts/Notes on collation RMNOCASE.md

 ```
 It appears that RM uses a standard SQLite build, not one that does Unicode case folding.
 It is also not clear whether the above referenced "International Components for Unicode library" calls an OS native function.

-RMNOCASE is the name of a cutome collation used by the RM schema for to do Unicode case folding.
+RMNOCASE is the name of a custom collation used by the RM schema to do Unicode case folding.
 It is not clear how many characters are actuallly supported by RMNOCASE.
 RM uses RMNOCASE for columns that represent names.
-If you look at the listings at the end of this doc, you'll see that the name columns in the NameTable and SourceTable are ordered by RMNOCASE.
-Many other names, such as source name and citation names also use RMNOCASE.
+Looking at the listings at the end of this doc, you'll see that the name columns in the NameTable and SourceTable are ordered by RMNOCASE.
+Many other names, such as SourceTable.Name and CitationTable.CitationName also use RMNOCASE.

 Collations specified in the table declaration are the default collations for any index created using that column and are also the default collations used for the operators =, <, >, <=, >=, !=, IS, and IS NOT.

 RMNOCASE is designed to sort upper and lower case names together (not tested by me) like SQLite's builtin NOCASE collation.
-NOCASE does this for the 26 letters of the latin alphabet, but not for accented characters or characters with diacritical marks found, for example, in many European languages.
-RMNOCASE also sorts upper and lower case accented characters together.
+NOCASE does this for the 26 letters of the latin alphabet (ASCII), but not for accented characters or characters with diacritical marks found, for example, in many European languages.

 RMNOCASE is not part of SQLite.
-It's a piece of SW created by RM Inc. as a SQLite extension.
+It's a piece of SW created by RM Inc. that functions as a SQLite extension.
 That software is proprietary and its specification has not be made public.

-A shared library (dll in Windows) that approximates the function of the RMNOCASE collation extension is on Tom's site, SQLiteToolsForRootsMagic.com.
+A shared library (dll in Windows) that approximates the function of the RMNOCASE collation extension is on Tom Holden's site, SQLiteToolsForRootsMagic.com.
 We'll call it the "fake RMNOCASE".
+The actual name of the dll is "unifuzz64.dll"

-A key point is the available dll and the proprietary code found inside RootsMagic do not function identically.
+A key point is that unifuzz64.dll and the proprietary code found inside RootsMagic do not function identically.

+## What to worry about

+While operating on a database with RootsMagic alone, there is no problem.
+The authentic RMNOCASE collation is always used.

+When working on a RootsMagic database externally, there can be issues if precautions are not take.
+This is becasue the authentic RMNOCASE collation function is not available outside the RM app and the fake RMNOCASE is used instead.

+If names contain only the 26 latin characters, it would seem that there should not be a problem because the fake and authentic RMNOCASE should produce the same results.
+NOT TESTED

+Indexes contain data that can be easily reconstructed by the SQLite command "reindex".
+However, if a database is opened and it already has an index created with, say the authentic RMNOCASE and one operates on the data using the fake RMNOCASE and an index using RMNOCASE collation is used, bad things may happen, especially if an index is updated.

 ## Workarounds